What We Do

 Josephine Toepfer, Lawyer GvW Graf von Westphalen

-Max Brauer Award Winner 2022:
+Max Brauer Award Winner 2024:

-The award winners of the past five years
+The award winners of the past years

 - Award winner 2020: Compagnia dell’Argine